Prerequisites

 3. Show and copy the App Secret.

-Configure credentials with Hanko
+Configure Facebook credentials in Hanko

 1. In the Hanko Cloud Console, navigate to your project Settings and select URLs.